kristoferlund/ic-use-internet-identity/README.md

 }
 ```

-## TanStack Router Integration
+## Router integration

-When using `ic-use-internet-identity` with TanStack Router, it is recommended to handle the initialization phase before allowing navigation to protected routes.
-The library now exports utility functions that work outside of React components:
+When using `ic-use-internet-identity` with routing libraries (for example, TanStack Router), it's recommended to handle the initialization phase before allowing navigation to protected routes.
+The library exports utility functions that work outside of React components and can be used with many routing libraries — TanStack Router is shown here as an example.

 ### Available Functions